From Quantum Tsallis Entropy to Strange Metals

 A caveat in the above transport estimate is that the Schwarzian soft modes are intrinsically 0+1 dimensional (they possess no spatial momentum), whereas electrical conduction is a spatial transport phenomenon.
 To make contact with conductivity one therefore needs an additional ingredient that converts local (time-only) scattering into momentum/charge relaxation.
 In this work we adopt the physically transparent assumption that the Schwarzian modes act as a \emph{local} (momentum-independent) dissipative bath for spatially extended fermions; the resulting single-particle inelastic rate $\Gamma(\varepsilon)$ computed above is then supplemented by a separate momentum-relaxing channel (e.g. Umklapp processes) that ensures finite DC conductivity.
 Under the further assumption that vertex corrections are subleading (or that the scattering is approximately angle-independent on the Fermi surface), the transport time can be taken as $\tau_{\rm tr}(\varepsilon)\!\sim\!\Gamma^{-1}(\varepsilon)$, and the semiclassical Drude estimate applies, yielding $\rho(T)\propto T^2/(T_0+T)$.

-{\emph{Hall angle from the memory matrix-}} The memory-matrix formalism provides a controlled framework for transport in systems with slow or nearly conserved operators, where standard Boltzmann theory fails \cite{Zwanzig1961,Mori1965,Mahan2000}.
-The central idea is that dc conductivities are determined by the relaxation of such slow operators through their couplings to a dissipative bath.
-For strange metals, this bath is supplied by Schwarzian soft modes, whose Ohmic spectrum ensures smooth low-frequency behavior and introduces an additional channel for energy dissipation.
-Concretely, for a basis of slow operators $\{A_\alpha\}$ the conductivity tensor reads
+{\emph{Hall angle from the memory matrix---}} The memory-matrix formalism, rooted in the Mori--Zwanzig projection-operator framework \cite{Zwanzig1961,Mori1965}, provides a controlled, non-perturbative scheme for transport in strongly interacting systems with nearly conserved slow operators, where quasiparticle-based Boltzmann theory fails \cite{Mahan2000}.
+The central idea is that dc transport is determined not by single-particle lifetimes but by the relaxation of conserved densities under weak perturbations.

-where $M$ encode the dissipative couplings to the bath, $\chi_{\alpha\beta}=\langle A_\alpha;A_\beta\rangle$ the static susceptibilities.
-This expression applies equally to Fermi liquids and non–Fermi liquids.
-In the Fermi-liquid case, $M$ reduces to the standard quasiparticle collision integral, recovering the textbook Kubo--bubble results. $N$ is the antisymmetric block induced by the Lorentz force, with $N_{P_xP_y}=-N_{P_yP_x}=\omega_c \chi_{PP}$ and $\omega_c=eB/m^\ast$.
-For completeness, we rederive the dc conductivity and the quadratic magnetoresistance of a conventional Fermi liquid in Appendices~A and~B. The key quantities are the relaxation rates

-which characterize dissipation in the energy-like channel $Q$ and in the momentum channel $P$, respectively.
-When $Q$ is chosen as the current-like soft mode, Eq.~\eqref{eq:memory_dc} reduces to